The Emergency Services Division’s primary role is to:

 - Prepare and maintain the University’s Emergency Response Framework in accordance with Northwestern policy and procedures

 - Ensure compliance with federal, state, and local directives.

-The Director of Emergency Management serves as a technical advisor to the Crisis Management Teams and manages the Emergency Operations Centers when activated during emergency situations in addition to training staff in emergency policy and procedures.
+The University Police Commander, Emergency Services Division, serves as a technical advisor to the Crisis Management Teams and manages the Emergency Operations Centers when activated during emergency situations in addition to training staff in emergency policy and procedures.

 Other duties include:

 - Assisting campus departments with development of emergency plans.